siddiqur-54/KajKormo/README.md

 - Can apply or undo the apply for the the job
 - Can search by any keyword
 - Can see the previous applied jobs

+#### Technology Used for the Project
+- Python, Django, HTML, CSS, Bootstrap, Javascript